kornai/4lang/exp/alto/hollo1996/ThreeFormatBinary_WithEvelin/README.md

 ##### usage: Use this tree for example: NP2 (NP (NN (trouble)), PP (IN (for), NP2 (NNS (years), S2(VP (TO (to)), VP (VB (come))))))
 #### TFB_Cleric_Test.irtg
 ##### date-of-creation:2018.07.05
-##### discription: It is the same as TFB_Main.irtg except some features and other impruvements.
-For example this is the file to make and teyt fixes.
+##### discription: It is the same as TFB_Cleric.irtg except some features and other impruvements.
+For example this is the file to make the fast fixes.
 ##### usage: Use this tree for example: NP2 (NP (NN (trouble)), PP (IN (for), NP2 (NNS (years), S2(VP (TO (to)), VP (VB (come))))))
 #### TFB_Cleric_Data
 ##### date-of-creation:2018.07.03